jnordberg/wintersmith/readme.md

 Wintersmith is written by [Johan Nordberg](http://johan-nordberg.com) using [CoffeeScript](http://coffeescript.org/) and licensed under the [MIT-license](http://en.wikipedia.org/wiki/MIT_License).

-The name is a nod to [blacksmith](http://en.wikipedia.org/wiki/MIT_License) which  inspired this project. (and [Terry Pratchett](http://www.terrypratchett.co.uk/) of course)
+The name is a nod to [blacksmith](https://github.com/flatiron/blacksmith) which inspired this project. (and [Terry Pratchett](http://www.terrypratchett.co.uk/) of course)

-Some of the great node.js projects that wintersmith uses:
+Some of the great node.js modules that wintersmith uses:

  * [async](https://github.com/caolan/async)
  * [marked](https://github.com/chjj/marked)